MARTIMM/gnome-gtk3/docs/content-docs/tutorial/Drag and Drop/example.md

 }
 ```

-① Let's assume everything goes wrong and with this we do not accept the drop when returning `False`.
+1) Let's assume everything goes wrong and with this we do not accept the drop when returning `False`.

-② This call to `.find-target()` returns an `Atom`.
+2) This call to `.find-target()` returns a native `Atom` object.

-③ The atom name is `NONE` if the requested targets do not match with the set this widget supports.
+3) The atom name is `NONE` if the requested targets do not match with the set this widget supports.
 In this case we do nothing which we must notify using the call to `.status()`.

-④ If `.find-target()` found some target the widget supports, we just return the COPY action in the status call and return `True`.
+4) If `.find-target()` found some target the widget supports, we just return the `GDK_ACTION_COPY` action in the status call and return `True`.
 Also we can turn on some highlighting on the widget.
 (NOTE: In my tests I've not seen any highlighting which might depend on the choosen theme)

 ### method on-drag-leave